Bulk Restore

 Failed - Restore encountered an error

 You can safely close the progress window at any time; the restore operations continue in the background.
-Each restore is available for review in the Restores tab of the repository details page.
+Each restore is available for review in the Restores tab of the repository/workspace details page.

 Troubleshooting

 Restore failed?
-Click on the failed repository in the progress list to view error details and recommended actions.
+Click on the failed item in the progress list to view error details and recommended actions.

 Not all repositories listed?
-Ensure you have the correct account selected and that backups exist for the desired repositories.
+Ensure you have the correct account selected and that backups exist for the desired items.

 Need to restore to different accounts or projects?
-All selected repositories are restored to a single target location.
+All selected items are restored to a single target location.
 For restoring to different accounts or projects, perform separate bulk restores.

 Want to restore a single repository?
-Use the Restoring a Repository guide for individual restores.
+Use the Restoring a Backup guide for individual restores.

 Learn More